facebook/relay/docs/Guides-NetworkLayer.md

 );
 ```

-The constructor for `Relay.DefaultNetworkLayer` also accepts an optional second argument that accepts any valid initialization property that `fetch` accepts.
+Underneath the hood, the default network layer uses `fetch` ([Living Standard](https://fetch.spec.whatwg.org)).
+The constructor for `Relay.DefaultNetworkLayer` takes an optional second argument that accepts any valid initialization property that `fetch` accepts.

 ```{3}
 Relay.injectNetworkLayer(